tblobaum/thenewworldpost.com/_posts/2014-09-23-us-arab-allies-launch-first-wave-of-strikes-in-syria.markdown

 Pentagon Press Secretary Rear Adm.
 John Kirby released a statement Monday night saying, "I can confirm that U.S. military and partner nation forces are undertaking military action against ISIL terrorists in Syria using a mix of fighter, bomber and Tomahawk Land Attack Missiles.

 "Given that these operations are ongoing, we are not in a position to provide additional details at this time.
-The decision to conduct theses strikes was made earlier today by the U.S. Central Command commander under authorization granted him by the commander in chief. "
+The decision to conduct theses strikes was made earlier today by the U.S. Central Command commander under authorization granted him by the commander in chief."

 Source: Fox News

 See also: